Beinsezii/cursed_life/README.md

 Don't resize the window; that's not implemented yet.

 ## Building
 Uses `crossterm` crate which claims to be platform-agnostic.
-Can guarantee it works in Linux.
+Can guarantee it works in Linux and Windows.